wyattwww/swelldone-rudda/README.md

 # Swelldone Rudda
 A Bluetooth LE steering controller for the Swelldone app.
+Included are 3D printable housings for Concept2 RowErgs and KayakPro Paddle Ergs.

 Uses a ESP32 and four SPST buttons to rudder left, right, change camera, and pause/resume game.